 Pour the cooked cream into cups above the frost now cold cherries and clotted.
 Place the cups in the refrigerator again.

-For the caramelized cherries, denocciolare cherries, put them in a pan, add sugar and lemon juice and cook over low heat for 10 minutes, until the cherries will not be a bit’ wilted have not formed a thick syrup.
+For the caramelized cherries, denocciolare cherries, put them in a pan, add sugar and lemon juice and cook over low heat for 10 minutes, until the cherries are a little withered they won't have formed a thick syrup.
 Allow to cool completely and, When the panna cotta will clotted, garnish with candied cherries and their syrup.
 Garnish the panna cotta with lemon and cherries with a fresh cherry and serve immediately.
 Bon appétit!